ajayjb/Moderen-Blog-App/README.md

 # Moderen-Blog-App
 This a Blog website created using MERN stack.
 Server side code is written using NodeJS and Express framework.
 And front end is written using ReactJS.
-MongoDB is the database for this Blog application.
+And MongoDB is the database for this Blog application.